NREL/reVX/reVX/least_cost_xmission/README.md

 ```

 ### Run AOSWT from a config file
 Using a config file is the prefered method of running an analysis.
 The below file processes a single SC point (gid=40139) on a debug node.
 Note that SLURM high quality of service on a standard node can be requested with `"feature": "--qos=high"`.
 This file also uses the optional `save_paths` and `radius` options to save the least coasts paths to a geopackage and force a cost raster clipping radius of 5000 pixels, versus determining the radius from the nearest sinks.
+Memory usage increases with the square of radius.
 Since this is an offshore analysis, the resolution SC point resolution is set to 118.
 The value for `allocation` should be set to the desired SLURM allocation.
 The `max_workers` key can be used to reduce the workers on each node if memory issues are encountered, but can typically be left out.

 ```
 {